 Today, we take online shopping for granted.
 But if we pay heed to it, it all looks like magic in comparison to the traditional shopping.
-You visit your favorite store – Amazon, eBay, Flipkart, etc. – explore inventory of thousands of products, select a product, make payment, checkout, and your order is shipped at your doorstep after some time.
-It all has become so easy for us customers.
-However, there is a lot that goes behind these ecommerce marketplaces that make this whole process run so smoothly.
+You visit your favorite store – Amazon, eBay, Flipkart, etc. – explore the inventory of thousands of products, select a product, make the payment, checkout, and your order is shipped at your doorstep after some time.
+It all has become so easy for our customers.
+However, there is a lot that goes behind these ecommerce multivendor marketplaces that make this whole process run so smoothly.

 By understanding how each and every component of a multivendor store works, aspiring entrepreneurs looking to launch an ecommerce marketplace can easily ensure that all their customers see is the magic happening on the website.